How To Add A Beautiful Groundcover-Asiatic Jasmine

 Light Conditions

-We in southern gardens value Asiatic jasmine for its ability to cover areas with both sun and shade.
+We in Southern Gardens value this charming plant for its ability to thrive in areas with both sun and shade.
 This allows us to landscape with it in and around trees, an otherwise difficult place to plant.

 Fertilizer and Water